An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Simulation

 With these definitions in place we can prove correctness of the algorithm.
-First we show that the probability of the algorithm moving from graph $G$ to $G'$ coincides with the probability of moving in the reverse direction. \begin{lemma} For any two vertexes $v_G, v_G'$ the transition probability attached to $(v_G, v_G')$ equals that attached to $(v_G', v_G)$. \end{lemma} \begin{proof} See appendix \ref{proof_symetrie}. \end{proof} Next we show the state graph is strongly connected.
-This means our Algorithm moves from any $G \in \mathbb{G}_{\bf{s},\bf{m}}$ to any other $G' \in \mathbb{G}_{\bf{s},\bf{m}}$ with positive probability. \begin{lemma} The state graph $\Phi$ is strongly connected. \end{lemma} \begin{proof} See appendix \ref{connected}. \end{proof}
+First we show that the probability of the algorithm moving from graph $\mathbf{D}$ to $\mathbf{D}'$ coincides with the probability of moving in the reverse direction. \begin{lemma} For any two vertexes $v_{\mathbf{D}}, v_{\mathbf{D}'}$ the transition probability attached to $(v_{\mathbf{D}}, v_{\mathbf{D}'})$ equals that attached to $(v_{\mathbf{D}'}, v_{\mathbf{D}})$. \end{lemma} \begin{proof} See appendix \ref{proof_symetrie}. \end{proof} Next we show the state graph is strongly connected.
+This means our Algorithm moves from any ${\mathbf{D}} \in \mathbb{D}_{\bf{s},\bf{m}}$ to any other ${\mathbf{D}'} \in \mathbb{D}_{\bf{s},\bf{m}}$ with positive probability. \begin{lemma} The state graph $\Phi$ is strongly connected. \end{lemma} \begin{proof} See appendix \ref{connected}. \end{proof}

-With these two lemmata it is east to show that the stationary distribution is uniform on $\mathbb{G}_{\bf{s},\bf{m}}$.
-This gives us the main result of the section. \begin{theorem} Algorithm \ref{alg: markov_draw} is a random walk on the state graph $ \Phi $ which samples uniformly a network from $\mathbb{G}_{\bf{s},\bf{m}}$ for $\tau \rightarrow \infty$. \end{theorem} \begin{proof} See appendix \ref{correctness1}. \end{proof} We provide an easy to use python implementation of this algorithm as well as the optimal test to a given utility function.\\ Surce: \texttt{\href{https://github.com/AndrinPelican/ugd}{https://github.com/AndrinPelican/ugd}} \\ Package:\texttt{ \href{https://pypi.org/project/ugd/}{https://pypi.org/project/ugd/}}
+With these two lemmata it is easy to show that the stationary distribution is uniform on $\mathbb{D}_{\bf{s},\bf{m}}$.
+This gives us the main result of the section. \begin{theorem} Algorithm \ref{alg: markov_draw} is a random walk on the state graph $ \Phi $ which samples uniformly a network from $\mathbb{D}_{\bf{s},\bf{m}}$ for $\tau \rightarrow \infty$. \end{theorem} \begin{proof} See appendix \ref{correctness1}. \end{proof}